FINRAOS/herd-mdl/mkdocs/docs/admin-guide.md

 Herd-MDL Administration Guide
 ========================

-## How To Login to EC2 Instance of MDL
+## How to SSH to an EC2 Instance in MDL

-**Prerequisite**
+**Prerequisites**

-*   AWS Console Access of the AWS Account, where MDL is created
+*   AWS Console Access of the AWS Account, where MDL is created.

-*   SSH Client (Example Putty)
+*   SSH Client (Example Putty).
-*   MDL Instance Name of the MDL stack
+*   MDL Instance Name of the MDL stack.
-    *   This is the parameter to the MDL Cloudformation Stack
+    *   This is the parameter to the MDL Cloudformation Stack.
-*   Bastion Host in the VPC in case of connectivity issues to the private subnet
+*   Bastion Host in the VPC in case of connectivity issues to the private subnet.

 **Steps**

 *   Login to AWS Console and navigate to SSM Parameter section (Refer [AWS Documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-console.html))
-*   Open Parameter /app/MDL/${MDLInstanceName}/${Environment}/KEYS/KeypairName
+*   Search for the parameter: /app/MDL/${MDLInstanceName}/${Environment}/KEYS/KeypairName
-    *   Example : /app/MDL/mdl/dev/KEYS/KeypairName
+    *   Example : _/app/MDL/mdl/dev/KEYS/KeypairName_
 *   Get the Value for the above parameter.
-That value specifies the keyName which holds the pem file
+That value specifies the keypair-name which holds the pem file
-    *   Example: app\_mdl\_dev
+    *   Example: _app_mdl_dev_
-*   Open Parameter "app\_mdl\_dev" - Value from the previous step
+*   Get Parameter "app_mdl_dev" - Value from the previous step
-    *   The value of this parameter is a SecureString and that is the PEM file for the node
+    *   The value of this parameter is a SecureString which is the private-key material for the keypair created for your stack.
+Copy the contents into a new file: `key.pem` and make it read-only:
+>`$ chmod 400 key.pem`
-*   Login to the node using SSH client with user name "ec2-user" and the PEM file from previous step
+*   Login to the node using SSH client with user name "ec2-user" and the PEM file from previous step:
+>`$ ssh -i /path/to/key.pem ec2-user@<ip-address-ec2>`
     *   Default AMI has ec2-user configuration

-## How To Find MDL User Credentials to Login to Herd/Shepherd/Bdsql
+## How to find MDL User Credentials to login to Herd/Shepherd/Bdsql

 This section describes how to locate credentials required for endpoints when you have installed with EnableSSLAndAuth=true.
+> Note: A detailed description and a list of all default users and auth groups created for your stack can be found in the [manage OpenLdap section](#managing-openldap-users-and-groups)

 **Prerequisites**